Aplastic Anemia (AA): A Bone Marrow Failure

 What are the laboratory investigations related to aplastic anemia (AA)?

-Aplastic anemia peripheral blood smear at 400x magnification showcasing markedly reduced numbers of mature red blood cells, white blood cells, and platelets, reflecting the disease's hallmark pancytopenia.
+Peripheral blood smear at 400x magnification showcasing markedly reduced numbers of mature red blood cells, white blood cells, and platelets, reflecting pancytopenia.

 This image reveals pancytopenia, the hallmark feature of aplastic anemia, with anisopoikilocytosis, neutropenia and thrombocytopenia. (x400 magnification)

-• Full blood count and peripheral blood smear: Normochromic normocytic or slight macrocytic anemia with extremely low reticulocytes count with leucopenia and thrombocytopenia
+• Full blood count and peripheral blood smear: Normochromic normocytic or slight macrocytic anemia with extremely low reticulocytes count with leukopenia and thrombocytopenia

 • Cytogenetic testing: Is necessary to differentiate from other forms of pancytopenia for example hypoplastic myelodysplasia.
 Myelodysplasia will show qualitative abnormalities of the cells and clonal cytogenetic changes.